 The first page of Vittoria Tesi Tramontini's will (A-Wsa, AZJ, Test.
 14694/18.
 Jhdt.).
 The last line is Tesi Tramontini's autograph signature which appears at the end of every page.
 A free German translation of this document, which in 1777 was done for the civil court, survives in the holdngs of the old registry (A-Wsa, Alte Registratur, 188/1777).

-The translation of Tesi Tramontini's will (whose original Italian text can be accessed here) reads as follows (for better readability the fifteen paragraphs have been divided by space lines):
+The translation of Tesi Tramontini's will (whose original text can be downloaded here) reads as follows (for better readability the fifteen paragraphs have been divided by space lines).

 In the Name of the Holy Trinity,

 The Father, the Son, and the Holy Ghost!

 published on 10 May 1775